Legal education in Alaska: 2000s

-In January 2001, the Lincoln Legal Papers research project distributed copies of the legal papers of Abraham Lincoln to every accredited law school in every state; this deprived Alaska of access to the papers.
 In February 2003 Havelock proposed Anchorage as a permanent home for the World Economic Forum, since the city was known as the "Air Crossroads of the World."
 Noting that Alaska is the only state without a law school, he proposed a law school with "an international flair" to strengthen the research capability of an Anchorage-based forum and felt that the combination of a World Economic Forum home and an international law school would attract related non-governmental organizations to settle in Anchorage.
 In May 2003, Alaskan attorney and real-estate broker Kirk Wickersham registered the name "Alaska Law School, Inc." with the Alaska Department of Commerce, Community and Economic Development.
 In June of that year, Wickersham delivered a speech entitled "Development of a Law School in Alaska" to the monthly Harvard and Yale Clubs of Alaska meeting in Anchorage.
 Later that month, the Supreme Court of the United States noted the absence of a public, American Bar Association (ABA)-accredited law school in Alaska in Grutter v.
 Bollinger.
 In February 2004, the Institute of Social and Economic Research at the University of Alaska Anchorage issued a study finding little economic justification for a law school.
 In April 2004, the Maryland Daily Record noted that continuing legal education was not mandatory for Alaska attorneys.
 In April 2007, Alaskan attorney and University of Alaska Anchorage instructor Terry C. Aglietti registered the name "Alaska School of Law, Limited" with the Alaska Department of Commerce, Community and Economic Development.